Soviet Union

-The Soviet Union produced many significant social and technological achievements and innovations.
-It had the world's second-largest economy, and the Soviet Armed Forces comprised the largest standing military in the world.
-An NPT-designated state, it possessed the largest arsenal of nuclear weapons in the world.
-It was a founding member of the United Nations as well as one of the five permanent members of the United Nations Security Council.
-Before the dissolution, the country had maintained its status as one of the world's two superpowers through its hegemony in Eastern Europe, military and economic strength, and scientific research.
+During its existence, the Soviet Union produced many significant social and technological achievements and innovations.
+The USSR was one of the most advanced industrial states during its existence.
+It had the world's second-largest economy and largest standing military.
+An NPT-designated state, it wielded the largest arsenal of nuclear weapons in the world.
+As an Allied nation, it was a founding member of the United Nations as well as one of the five permanent members of the United Nations Security Council.
+Before its dissolution, the Soviet Union was one of the world's two superpowers through its hegemony in Eastern Europe and Asia, global diplomacy, ideological influence (particularly in the Global South), military might, economic strengths, and scientific accomplishments.